20.4 Response to the Signal

 Gene Expression

 Some signal transduction pathways regulate the transcription of specific genes.
 This could be through the activation of transcription factors through phosphorylation or activation of second messengers.
 In quorum sensing, some autoinducers are hydrophobic in nature and will bind to cytoplasmic receptors (e.g., luxR).
-Once bound to its ligand, the luxR receptor can bind to specific sequences in the DNA and trigger transcription of both the luxR gene itself and the luxICDABEG operon (Figure 1).
+Once bound to its ligand, the luxR receptor can bind to specific sequences in the DNA and trigger transcription of both the luxR gene itself and the luxICDABEG operon (Figure 20.4.1).
 This results in higher expression of the luxR receptor (positive feedback) and expression of the proteins required to produce the luciferase protein.
-Note that luxI is an inhibitor of the autoinducer, which ensures termination of the signal (negative feedback).
+As expression of the lux operon increases, the levels of the protein luxI increases in the cytoplasm. luxI is an inhibitor of the autoinducer, which leads to the decrease of active luxR receptor promoting transcription.
+This ensures termination of the signal (negative feedback).

 Increase in Cellular Metabolism